Samgyetang And Boknal 2026: Korea's Hot Summer Soup

 Boknal is a great time to eat samgyetang culturally, but it is not always the easiest time logistically.
 Restaurants may be crowded.
 Famous places may have lines before lunch.
 Delivery apps and grocery stores may promote samgyetang heavily.

 If you are a traveler, you do not need to eat samgyetang exactly on Chobok, Jungbok, or Malbok.
 Eating it during the surrounding summer period still gives you the experience without the longest wait.
-If you care about the ritual, check the exact 2026 dates in a Korean calendar app and book or queue early.
+If you do want the ritual itself, the 2026 dates are 15 July, 25 July and 14 August — arrive before 11:30 or after 14:00, and expect the famous shops to be at their worst around noon.

 Lunch can be crowded because office workers go together.
 Early dinner can also be busy.
 Mid-afternoon may be easier if the restaurant stays open between meal rushes, but not all places do.
 Check operating hours.